 Before the final design is finished, something like 20 to 30 (sometimes even more) prototypes are made by Ingrid Siliakus.
 Drawing paper architecture designs to Ingrid is as building: first one layer, with a single shape, will be drawn and than layer after layer are added.
 Read More:

-(via .finelittleday.) so much eyecandy! wonderful wonderful photos of regular people's home in Sweden. have a lovely weekend!
+: : oh, I'm so happy.
+I have found a new favorite blog .dosvisits. by the .dosfamily. (via .finelittleday.) so much eyecandy! wonderful wonderful photos of regular people's home in Sweden. have a lovely weekend!

-: : I got a very sweet email from .tiffany. at .from sthml.
+: : I got a very sweet email from .tiffany. at.from sthml.
 She is a a San Fracisco girl married to a Swede.
 Having spent a lot of time in Sweden she has gained a deep appreciation for Swedish design.
 Frustrated that she can't find some of the items in the US that she has come to love in Sweden she decided to launch her own website to bring indepent Swedish designers recognition as well as selling their products in limited editions.
 It's a wonderful intitative I think, and I love being able to learn about the designer and being able to buy their products.
 We need more online resources like this for Scandinavian products!!
 Thank you .tiffany.

 Frottage 1 - 24" x 36" Mixed Media Painting: Pastel, Acrylic, Gesso on Glassine